 The museum participates in two multi-attraction pass programs which allow ticket holders to save on admission to multiple Boston venues.
 Depending on the length of your visit, be sure to check out:

-With CityPASS save up to 47% off admission to the Harvard Museum of Natural History OR the Old State House, plus four more top Boston attractions: the Museum of Fine Arts, Boston, the New England Aquarium, the Museum of Science, and the Skywalk Observatory at Prudential Center.
+With CityPASS save 47% or more off admission to Harvard Museum of Natural History, plus 3 more top Boston attractions: Museum of Science, Museum of Fine Arts, Boston, and the New England Aquarium.
 You’ll skip most ticket lines, too.

 Purchase booklets or printable vouchers at CityPASS or at the museum admissions desk for the same low price.